graphery/graphane-doc/src/guide/composer/index.md

 outline: deep
 ---

-# Getting Started
+# Composer

+Graphane Composer is designed to facilitate the creation of dynamic and interactive visualizations by combining the power of the **SVG markup template**, dynamic and reactive **data** and **methods** for handling interactivity and data transformation.

+The goal is to enable designers and developers **to build complex graphics efficiently**, while benefiting from data binding and interactivity.
+To ensure smooth rendering and optimal performance, the system includes mechanisms specifically designed to efficiently update the visualization when the underlying data changes.

 ## Load

-To get started, you need to include the Graphane in your page.
+To get started, you need to include the Graphane Composer in your page.
 This can be done by adding a script tag with the source pointing to the component file into the CDN:

 ```html
 <script src="https://cdn.graphery.online/graphane/0.1.0-alpha.3/component/composer.js"></script>